ipdk-io/networking-recipe/docs/features/dpdk/linux-networking.md

   ```

 PCI-BDF can be obtained using the `lspci` command.
 Check if device is bound
 correctly using `./dpdk-devbind.py -s`.
-(Refer to the section "Network devices using DPDK-compatible driver")
+(See the section "Network devices
+using DPDK-compatible driver")

 ### Export the environment variables and start infrap4d